TheHive-Project/TheHiveDocs/installation/install-guide.md

 `docker run certbdf/thehive:latest --no-config`

-Or by adding the line `command: --no-config` in the `cortex` section of docker-compose file.
+Or by adding the line `command: --no-config` in the `thehive` section of docker-compose file.

 The image accepts more options: